 Leonardo’s Horse

-Brief Description: 2-part book about Leonardo da Vinci’s unrealized giant horse sculpture, and the American art enthusiast who recreated it.
+Brief Description: 2-part book about Leonardo da Vinci’s unrealized giant horse sculpture, and American art enthusiast Charles Dent’s efforts to recreate it centuries later.

 Geographical Setting: , , , , , , ,